TL;DR How NP Students Can Find Free Preceptors and Clinical Sites

 Finding the right preceptor who meets your specific needs can take time, and you’ll likely face rejections along the way.
 But persistence and a willingness to adapt can make all the difference.

 - Adjust your schedule: Many preceptors have limited availability, so being open to evening or weekend hours can make you a more appealing candidate.
+Consider urgent care settings for clinical rotations, as these facilities often offer extended hours and immediate, walk-in medical services, providing valuable experience across all age groups.
 This flexibility can contribute to a more supportive and educational environment, ultimately leading to a fulfilling clinical experience.
 Being open to different schedules can help you secure a clinical match that fits your needs.

 - Consider traveling: If local options aren’t working out, expand your search to nearby towns or rural areas.